 How is it different?

-So let’s go into some detail of how the traffic in Bing is different from other sites such as Google and how it is measured differently.
+So let’s go into some detail about how the traffic in Bing is different from other sites such as Google and how it is measured differently.

 Research has shown that Bing traffic has some interesting positives to it.
 Some web owners and SEOs are reporting that they have higher general trends in terms of page visits and bounce rates as well as conversions.

-We’ll now list a few key areas that you can review to get a best sense of the differences to Bing search engine.
+We’ll now list a few key areas that you can review to get the best sense of the differences between Bing search engines.

 You’ll need to be sure to integrate your keywords into your domain name.
 Nothing surprising here – just good SEO practice that transfers over.

-Integrating your keywords into any anchor text is a next step that you can’t miss out on.
+Integrating your keywords into any anchor text is the next step that you can’t miss out on.
 Bing tends towards giving higher recognition and value to anchor text than Google.
 That said, be wary of the pitfall of overworking this aspect of your SEO.
-This might result in some unfortunate penalties to your site.
+This might result in some unfortunate penalties for your site.

 Title tags are of key importance when it comes to working with Bing.
 It’s again a case where certain SEO practices that aren’t heavily recognized by Google are more important and valuable for the Bing search engine.
 You’ll want to be sure all your title tags include keywords identified in your strategy.